Department of Political Science

 DeKalb, IL 60115-2854

-American Politics (American Presidential Elections, Media & Politics, Politics & Film, Politics & Popular Music), Public Law (Judicial Politics, Constitutional Law, Comparative Courts, Law & Film, Law & Baseball)
+American Politics (Introductory course, American Presidential Elections, Media & Politics, Politics & Film, Politics & Popular Music), Public Law (Judicial Politics, Constitutional Law, Comparative Courts, Law & Film, Law & Baseball)

 Artemus Ward is Professor of Political Science at Northern Illinois University.
 He received his Ph.D. from the Maxwell School of Citizenship & Public Affairs at Syracuse University in 1999 and worked as a staffer on the House Judiciary Committee in Washington, DC.
 His research focuses on the U.S. Supreme Court and has been featured on NBC Nightly News, Fox News, C-SPAN and in the New York Times, Associated Press, and the New Republic.
 He is a two-time, award-winner of the Hughes-Gossett Prize for historical excellence by the Supreme Court Historical Society.
-Art is currently teaching American politics, presidential elections, constitutional law, judicial politics, law & film, law & baseball, and politics & popular music.
-Each spring he takes students to Washingto, DC for a week-long advanced seminar on American politics and periodically offers summer courses at Oriel College, Oxford University.
-His current research projects include an edited volume on the U.S. Chief Justice with David J. Danelski, a judicial process textbook with Pam Corley and Wendy Martinek, and a project on the Supreme Court and judicial minimalism with Mitch Pickerill.
+His books include American Judicial Process: Myth and Reality in Law and Courts (2015), The Puzzle of Unanimity: Consensus on the United States Supreme Court (2013), Sorcerers' Apprentices: 100 Years of Law Clerks at the U.S. Supreme Court (2006), and Deciding to Leave: The Politics of Retirement at the U.S. Supreme Court (2003).
+Art is currently teaching introduction to American politics, mass media and American politics, constitutional law, judicial politics, law & film, law & baseball, and politics & popular music.
+He periodically offers experiential learning courses such as taking students to Washington, DC for a week-long advanced seminar on American politics and summer study abroad courses at Oriel College, Oxford University.
+His current research projects include an edited volume on the U.S. Chief Justice with David J. Danelski, a book manuscript on dissents in the U.S. Supreme Court with Pam Corley, and a project on the Supreme Court and judicial minimalism with Mitch Pickerill.

 Study Abroad Courses: